ivaradkulkarni/Football-Player-Role-Classification-usingml-ensembles/README.md

 ├── models/                                # Saved .pkl models and scaler └── data/                                  # cleaned_data.csv
 ```
+## How to Run

+1. Clone the repo
+2. Install deps: `pip install -r requirements.txt`
+3. Open `notebooks/` in Jupyter
+4. Start with `1.player_classification_1.ipynb`, then run 2–8 in order

 ## Dataset

 This project uses publicly available football player data from Kaggle: